Top 12 holiday marketing ideas for retail

 - customer-created gift cards

-- teasers for new products or services for the next vacation.
+- teasers for new products or services for the next holiday.

 Remember to test your campaigns with a few key customers first to test the waters.
 People have no reason not to be honest in their feedback.